courjimen/techtonica-assignments/API-Project/README.md

 ```bash
 code .
 ```
-✅ Run the following to see on localhost:3000/books
+✅ Open the link to see my database of books on localhost:3000/books

 ```bash
 npm run start